Mapping lash designs isn’t ‘one-size-fits-all’.

 Volume Lash Extension Weight Calculator

 One topic many lash technicians find confusing is how to calculate the correct number of extensions for the Volume technique.
-The ‘D’ in 2D, 3D, 5D, ~20D is short for Dimension, and it is used to describe how many strands of extensions were used for one volume fan.
+The ‘D’ in 2D, 3D, 5D, ~20D is short for Dimension, and it is used to describe how many strands were used for one volume fan.

 Need help?
 We have detailed instructions on How to calculate volume lash size weight.

-Lash Thickness For Volume Lash Application
+Lash Thickness for Volume Lash Application

 0.03mm and 0.05mm lashes